arcueun/website/README.md

+# personal website!

-# plan for my website
+This is the repository page for my website.

-v1: basic minimalist website with links to things. maybe add a http response thing that would be funny
-v2: have some more
+Making a website will help me gain some frontend and website hosting knowledge.
+It'll be fun!
+Maintained by me

+changelog (YY/MM/DD):
+25/3/6 - created the repo, put some down ideas